-BUDGET: My plan for the Wake County budget includes adequately investing in our future, which means we are not playing catch-up in the decades to come.
-We should set up Wake County for success.
+My plan for the Town of Apex budget includes adequately investing in our future, which means we are not playing catch-up in the decades to come.
+We should set up Apex for success.

-- Fund appropriate capital projects to address the big needs within the County.
+- Fund appropriate capital projects to address the big needs within the Town

-- Encourage a balanced budget and fiscal responsibility.
+- Support a balanced budget and fiscal responsibility

-HEALTH: Use the 2019 Community Health Needs Assessment to form policy addressing the biggest health needs within Wake County, and tailor policies to each region based on the identified challenges.
+Use the 2019 Community Health Needs Assessment to form policy addressing the biggest health needs within Wake County and Apex, and tailor policies to each region based on the identified challenges.
 Health policy needs to reflect data driven solutions with input from community partners and nonprofits.

 - Address the social determinants of health reflected in the Community Health Needs Assessment.

-HOUSING: Wake County has a shortage of low- and middle-income housing; we are losing many more affordable units than we are gaining.
-We must plan and provide for access to safe, affordable housing so that residents at lower income levels can live, work, and play in Wake.
+Apex has a shortage of low- and middle-income housing; we are losing many more affordable units than we are gaining.
+The housing assessment and affordable housing steering committee provided guidance for our Affordable Housing Plan.